Learn More About Fleas & Ticks

 Ticks are also known to transmit harmful diseases including Lyme disease, human granulocytic ehrlichiosis, Powassan virus, Ricky Mountain spotted fever, and babesiosis, among many others.
 And ticks can carry multiple diseases at a time, making them a pest you definitely don’t want crawling around your property.
 Ticks are considered more of a threat to us than fleas as they are more likely to target humans and the diseases they spread can result in long-lasting health implications or even death.

+Even if you don’t have pets, you could still be at risk of a flea or tick infestation in your home.
 Both fleas and ticks can enter homes on animals and humans.
 In nature, ticks are primarily found in areas of tall grass or dense foliage.
 These areas act as transitional zones for these pests where they then lie in wait for a suitable host to pass by.
 When this happens, they will then cling to that pest to find a blood meal and hitch a ride to another location.
-And if they choose you or your pet as their host, you may carry them right into your home without even knowing!
+If they choose you or your pet as their host, you may carry them right into your home without even knowing!

 Fleas, on the other hand, usually hitch rides on wildlife and rodents and hop from host to host until they can get onto one of your pets.
 Once they have found their way onto your pet, they will then use them as a way to enter our homes.
 Once inside, they will begin to breed and spread throughout your home until you are dealing with a full-blown invasion.